 His son married and moved to Hillsboro, Oregon.
 After retiring from illustration the Schomburgs moved to Oregon to live near their son's family.

-Alex Schomburg died in Hillsboro, Oregon at the age of ninety-two on April 7, 1998.
+Alex Schomburg died in Beaverton, Oregon at the age of ninety-two on April 7, 1998.

 © David Saunders 2009